Review: Mammut Broad Peak Hooded Down Jacket

 - DWR treated (durable water repellent) to shed light rain and snow

-- YKK Vision 2-way zip
+- YKK Vision 2-way zip for smooth operation

 - Elastic cuffs and hood edge

-- Chin protector for zip
+- Chin protector (from zip)

 - Male and female designs